-The VBoxManage controlvm vmname recording videorate command specifies the bit rate, bit-rate, of the video in kilobits per second.
+The VBoxManage controlvm vmname recording videorate command specifies the bit-rate, of the video in kilobits per second.
 Increasing this value improves the appearance of the video at the cost of an increased file size.
-You cannot modify this setting while recording is enabled.
+You cannot modify this setting while a VM is running with recording enabled.